Top Ten Questions Asked About Singles Golf

 Absolutely.
 Single, by our definition, is anyone who has never married OR is legally separated OR is divorced OR widowed.

 7. How often do you play golf?

 Each chapter plays as often as it wishes.
 Most chapters, when the weather cooperates, have official chapter outings as often as each weekend!
-And once members come to know each other, they’ll put together impromptu golf outings of smaller foursomes.
+And once members come to know each other, they’ll put together impromptu golf outings of smaller groups.

 6. Where do you play?

-Anywhere you like.
+Golf courses.
 All chapters use a number of local courses, including municipal, private and semi-private clubs.
 The national organization and local chapters sponsor many multi-chapter weekend golf trips throughout the year.
 Some chapters have a "home course," where members receive a regular discount for individual/group play.